genesis-community/blacksmith-genesis-kit/README.md

   service instances _total_ that can be provisioned, regardless of per-plan limits.  `0` (the default) imposes no global limit.

+### Experimental Forge: `mariadb`

+The `mariadb` feature activates the [Blacksmith MariaDB / MySQL Forge][mariadb-forge] so that this Blacksmith can deploy standalone and clustered MariaDB / MySQL database services.

+The following parameters exist:

+- **mariadb_plans** - A YAML fragment that contains the set of Cloud Foundry service plans to offer, insofar as MariaDB is concerned.
+For full details, you'll want to refer to the [forge documentation][mariadb-forge].

+- **mariadb_service_name** - The name of the service, to be shown in the services marketplace.
+Defaults to `mariadb`.

+- **mariadb_service_id** - A globally unique (internal)
+  identifier for this service.
+Defaults to `mariadb`.

+- **mariadb_service_description** - A long-form description of
+  the service, for use in both console and web-based UIs.
+  Defaults to `A dedicated MariaDB instance, deployed on-demand`.

+- **mariadb_service_tags** - The list of tags to apply to all new instances of this service.
+Defaults `blacksmith`, `mariadb`, and `dedicated`.
+If you specify this, and you want the defaults too, you have to provide them explicitly.

+- **mariadb_service_limit** - An upper limit on the number of service instances _total_ that can be provisioned, regardless of per-plan limits.  `0` (the default) imposes no global limit.

 Params
 ------